adas2/algo-practice/README.md

 	Note: for iii. better complexity is O(NlogN) and best is O(n)

 59. sbbst: Self balancing BST methods and functions
+60. Array_shuffle:
+61. Given a non-empty integer array, find the minimum number of moves required to make all array elements equal, where a move is incrementing a selected element by 1 or decrementing a selected element by 1.

 Todo Questions: